 However, the hemp plant has uses other than cannabinoids.
 While CBD and other cannabinoids can be found in the leaves and flowers, the stalks can be used for textiles and the seeds are used for nutrition.

 Hemp seeds are a superfood, containing plenty of nutrients and proteins that make an extremely healthy addition to any diet.
 As a result, nutrition companies sell hemp seed oil as a cooking oil and as a food supplement that people can eat.
 This contains very little, if any, CBD, though.

-When buying CBD oil, make sure that the label explicitly states the CBD content.
+, make sure that the label explicitly states the CBD content.
 It can get confusing because the CBD may be suspended in a hemp seed oil, but as long as it says ‘CBD’ on the label then you should be on the right track.

 4. You Should Only Buy from Companies with Third Party Lab Reports

 With the CBD industry being unregulated, it is important to know that you are buying from a reputable source.
 It can seem hard to tell which companies are trustworthy, other than looking at how professional their website is and searching for honest reviews.

 The best, most reliable way to check a company’s reliability is by looking for third-party lab reports.
 Reputable CBD manufacturers will have their product batches tested to prove that they are what they say they are.
 A third-party lab is used to ensure that there is no bias.

 Usually, lab reports will detail what cannabinoids are in the final product, as well as in what amounts.
 They will also tell you whether any chemicals such as those from fertilizers can be found in the product.
 By checking for lab reports, you know that you are buying from a reputable company.